North Carolina’s Boating Under the Influence (BUI) Laws and Penalties

 • "Death by impaired boating."
 A BUI offender who causes the death of another person can be convicted of a class D felony—an offense that carries 38 to 160 months in prison.

 • "Aggravated death by impaired boating."
-A BUI offender who causes the death of another person and has a BUI conviction within the past seven years can be convicted of an aggravated class D felony—an offense that carries 64 and 160 months in prison.
+A BUI offender who causes the death of another person and has a BUI conviction within the past seven years can be convicted of an aggravated class D felony—an offense that carries 64 to 160 months in prison.

 • "Repeat death by impaired boating."
-A BUI offender who causes the death of another person and has a prior conviction for death by impaired boating or aggravated death by impaired boating can be convicted of a class B2 felony—an offense that carries 94 and 393 months in prison.
+A BUI offender who causes the death of another person and has a prior conviction for death by impaired boating or aggravated death by impaired boating can be convicted of a class B2 felony—an offense that carries 94 to 393 months in prison.

 In addition to imprisonment, a judge can impose a fine for any of the BUI classifications involving injury or death.
+(N.C.
+Gen. Stat. §§ 15A-1340.17, 75A-10.3 (2026).)

 FACING A DUI?